shane200195/RouteSafer/README.md

 ## What it does

-Leveraging AI technology, RouteSafe provides safer alternatives to Google Map routes and aims to reduce automotive collisions in cities.
-Using machine learning algorithms such as k-nearest neighbours, RouteSafe analyzes over 20 years of collision data and uses over 11 parameters to make an intelligent estimate about the safety of a route, and ensure the user arrives safe.
+Leveraging AI technology, RouteSafer provides safer alternatives to Google Map routes and aims to reduce automotive collisions in cities.
+Using machine learning algorithms such as k-nearest neighbours, RouteSafer analyzes over 20 years of collision data and uses over 11 parameters to make an intelligent estimate about the safety of a route, and ensure the user arrives safe.

 ## How I built it